Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 Students are advised to gain, through their college studies, an understanding and an appreciation of various cultural backgrounds in preparation for their futures as professionals and community leaders.

-With these ideas in mind, it is recommended that courses in English composition and literature, speech, history, philosophy, sociology, political science, economics, psychology, foreign language and the like be included in the schedule of pre-dental studies.
+With these ideas in mind, it is recommended that courses in English composition and literature, speech, history, philosophy, sociology, political science, economics, psychology, second language and the like be included in the schedule of pre-dental studies.

 - The completed application should be submitted to AADSAS in the month of June.
 For optimum consideration, completed credentials should be received no later than Sept.
 1.

 - After completing the AADSAS application, the student should forward a $45 processing/application fee to the Marquette University School of Dentistry as soon as possible.
 Three letters of recommendation (at least two from science professors) should be submitted to AADSAS.
-Qualified candidates that the Admissions Committee chooses to pursue will be invited for personal interviews that occur during October and November.
+Qualified candidates that the Admissions Committee chooses to pursue are invited for personal interviews that occur during October and November.

 - Every applicant is required to take the Dental Admissions Test (DAT).
 The computerized DAT is offered, by appointment, through the Dental Admissions Testing Program and local Prometric Testing Centers across the country.
 Applications for the DAT may be obtained by writing to: Department of Testing Services, American Dental Association, 211 East Chicago Avenue, Chicago, IL 60611 or online at www.ada.org or www.adea.org.

 - The School of Dentistry’s Admissions Committee accepts applicants based on scholarship, Dental Admission Test scores, a personal interview and the applicant’s overall suitability for the study of dentistry.
 An applicant may be accepted provisionally, pending receipt of the grades earned in the balance of courses taken or the results of the Dental Admission Test.
 All test scores, as well as complete and final transcripts from colleges and universities previously attended, must be submitted before a student finally enrolls in classes.
-No consideration will be given to an applicant with an outstanding balance of $3,000 or more owed to Marquette University.
+No consideration is given to an applicant with an outstanding balance of $3,000 or more owed to Marquette University.

 - Accepted applicants must respond in writing within the deadlines stated in the letter of acceptance.
 A $1,000 non-refundable deposit is required to reserve an applicant’s position in the class.
 Special deposit and insurance fees are required of international students.